Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 On the other hand, for some dogs, these anti-barking devices may work, but only temporarily.
 Some dogs habituate to the consequence and soon are back to barking regardless.

-The dog may therefore risk associating the shock, unpleasant noise, smell (citronella), or sudden startling blast of air, with a particular location and therefore may start trying to avoid that place.
-Therefore, a dog who feels lonely and may bark nearby the door, may start fearing going by the door and may lead to a dog who is reluctant to go on out on walks or to potty if it entails getting past that door.
+The dog may risk associating the shock, unpleasant noise, smell (citronella), or sudden startling blast of air with a particular location and may start trying to avoid that place.
+Therefore, a dog who feels lonely and barks near the door may become afraid to go by the door, which may lead to a dog who is reluctant to go out on walks or to potty if it entails getting past that door.

 Not to mention, negative associations with what the dog is barking at are always a possibility.
 If a dog is territorial and his barking is addressed towards the mailman, he will likely start associating the mailman with the painful shock which will cause more stress and reactivity down the road.

 Many times, dog owners who own two dogs may purchase two bark collars in hopes of getting both their dogs to hush.
 However, this only leads to more problems.
-Basically, whenever one dog barks, both collars will go off, causing only confusion and the dogs won't learn anything.
+Basically, whenever one dog barks, both collars will go off.
+This only causes confusion, and the dogs won't learn anything.

-A dog barking from separation anxiety or fear will obviously suffer deep emotional repercussions from an antibarking collar.which can potentially lead to disatrous emotional and behavioral outcomes.
+A dog barking from separation anxiety or fear will obviously suffer deep emotional repercussions from an anti-barking collar which can potentially lead to disastrous emotional and behavioral outcomes.